gitmijn/getting-cleaning-data-project/CodeBook.md

     - 1..6

 ##### activityLabel
-  - The corresponding label for the activity ID
+  - The corresponding label for the activity ID.
+Taken from activity_labels.txt
     - 1 WALKING
     - 2 WALKING_UPSTAIRS
     - 3 WALKING_DOWNSTAIRS